top of page

 In May 2023, my husband, Steve, developed a rare neurological condition that caused his immune system to attack his central nervous system and irrevocably damage his optic nerves, causing him severe sight impairment.
 One year after this life changing event, I was diagnosed with dry macuIar degeneration, an incurable condition which nibbles away at the central vision.

-It never rains, but it pours, eh!
-But maybe it's not so shocking when you consider that over 2 million people are living with sight loss in the UK.
+Thankfully, the condition does not yet impact my vision, although the news was a shock.
+But maybe not so shocking when you consider that over 2 million people are living with sight loss in the UK.
 And this is estimated to more than double by 2050 (source: RNIB)

 Namaste